DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - We need more areas that play into this abstract / surreal reality concept.
 We need the player to feel more like they are tripping balls.
 	- The apartment level is based too much in reality.
+- Our levels need to focus on verticality & our movement system
 # Juice

 ## Visual